Eyoatam/deno_gif/README.md

-# gif.ts
+# (WIP) gif.ts

-> Project Status: 🚨 Alpha changes expexted
+> Note: :warning: This project is early WIP! currently the focus is to make it stable and feature complete.

 Turn videos into gifs.